awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

 ## Service\-Linked Role for Spot Fleet Requests<a name="service-linked-roles-spot-fleet-requests"></a>

-Amazon EC2 creates a service\-linked role when you request a Spot Fleet\.
-A service\-linked role includes all the permissions that Amazon EC2 requires to call other AWS services on your behalf\.
+Amazon EC2 uses service\-linked roles for the permissions that it requires to call other AWS services on your behalf\.
+A service\-linked role is a unique type of IAM role that is linked directly to an AWS service\.
+Service\-linked roles provide a secure way to delegate permissions to AWS services because only the linked service can assume a service\-linked role\.
 For more information, see [Using Service\-Linked Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the *IAM User Guide*\.

+Amazon EC2 uses the service\-linked role named **AWSServiceRoleForEC2SpotFleet** to launch and manage Spot Instances on your behalf\.

+### Permissions Granted by AWSServiceRoleForEC2SpotFleet<a name="service-linked-role-permissions-granted-by-AWSServiceRoleForEC2SpotFleet"></a>

-Amazon EC2 uses the service\-linked role named **AWSServiceRoleForEC2SpotFleet** to complete the following actions:
+Amazon EC2 uses **AWSServiceRoleForEC2SpotFleet** to complete the following actions:
 + `ec2:RequestSpotInstances` \- Request Spot Instances
 + `ec2:TerminateInstances` \- Terminate Spot Instances
 + `ec2:DescribeImages` \- Describe Amazon Machine Images \(AMI\) for the Spot Instances